CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - If you give an Under-deeps site to your opponent, it will return to your location deck when he is done with it, unless you have also used the site, in which case it returns to your discard pile.

 #### Movement
- - Maps of the regions of MECCG may be used in place of region cards in Council of Lorien tournaments.
+ - Maps of the regions of _MECCG_ may be used in place of region cards in Council of Lorien tournaments.
 If two or more companies move on the same turn, then each company does not have to determine the site path to its new site until the beginning of it's movement/hazard phase.
  - Wizard companies cannot use starter movement to or from sites in Gorgoroth.
-If using region movement to or from sites in Gorgoroth, they must move from a site in Imlad Morgul, through either Nurn or Udun, or use a movement enhancer like Ash Mountains or Eagle-mounts.
+If using region movement to or from sites in Gorgoroth, they must move from a site in Imlad Morgul, through either Nurn or Udun, or use a movement enhancer like _Ash Mountains_ or _Eagle-mounts_.
 Such sites may be reached normally with Under-deeps movement.

 #### Sites
  - If you play a hazard forcing a Fallen-wizard to change site alignments, and he does not have the other version of the site he is moving to, you must provide it for him.
 After that it is his responsibility to provide sites.